 Performed expertise has a specific failure mode that demonstrated expertise does not share.
 It is calibrated to the conditions under which it was constructed.

 A credential is legitimizing within the communities that recognize it.
 A framework citation signals membership to the readers who have encountered that framework.
 Both of these modes depend on the reader sharing enough context to receive the signal correctly.
 When that shared context is absent — when you are writing for readers who do not know your institution, or who come from adjacent fields with different canonical frameworks — performed expertise reads as noise.
+The signal does not weaken gracefully.
+It fails outright, because a credential the reader does not recognize is not a smaller version of authority; it is a string of words that means nothing to them.

 Demonstrated expertise does not have this problem.
 If you show how you analyzed a real problem, the analysis is legible independent of whether the reader knows who you are or which schools you attended.
 The logic either holds or it does not.
 The reader can evaluate it on its own terms.
+This is what makes demonstrated expertise portable across audiences in a way performed expertise is not: reasoning carries its own credentials with it.

 There is a second fragility.
 Performed expertise requires continuous renewal.
 If you stop attending the right conferences, the credential signal decays.
 If the frameworks you cite fall out of fashion, the citation signal decays.
 The position is maintained by sustained visibility within the legitimizing community.
 The moment you step back from that maintenance work, the signal weakens.
+The performer is therefore never finished — they are running on a treadmill where stopping means falling behind, and the cost of maintenance grows as the community's reference points shift underneath them.

 Demonstrated expertise compounds differently.
 A piece of writing that shows how you thought through a real problem does not expire.
 It accumulates.
 Each additional demonstration adds evidence to a body of work that readers can evaluate over time.
 The compounding is not algorithmic — it does not produce exponential growth — but it is real.
 You are building something that persists and that does not require constant renewal to remain valuable.
+A piece of genuine analysis written five years ago is still doing its work today, while a credential signal of the same age has decayed unless you kept paying to maintain it.

 What Readers Actually Learn